-\citet{he2021survey} provide a comprehensive overview of the current status of automated log analysis in terms of logging, log compression, log parsing, log mining, open-source toolkits and datasets, and best current practices.
-Their goal was to help practitioners understand the usage of these techniques and the benefits and challenges associated with them.
-The paper has a section specifically discussing challenges related to logging; the issues are categorized using the where, what and how to log aspects.
-Additionally, this article mentions works detecting and evaluating anti-patterns.
-However, the main focus of the paper is on log analysis instead of the issues related to logging.
+\citet{he2021survey} provide a comprehensive overview of automated log‑analysis research, covering logging, log compression, parsing, mining, open-source toolkits and datasets, and best practices.
+Their goal is to help practitioners understand available techniques along with their benefits and challenges.
+Although they discuss logging challenges—organized around where, what, and how to log—and mention work on detecting anti‑patterns, the paper primarily focuses on log analysis rather than logging issues.